Manzzzx/bara-sakti/README.md

 ## 🔧 Development

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-### Key Development Notes
-- Add important development notes here
-- Include any specific conventions or patterns used
-- Document any crucial development workflows

 ## 📚 Learn More